Coarse Cohomology with twisted Coefficients: Coentourages

-\begin{prop} Let $X$ be a coarse space with the bounded coarse structure of a metric space\footnote{In what follows coarse spaces with the bounded coarse structure of a metric space will be refered to as metric spaces.} then $X$ is coarsely normal. \end{prop} \begin{proof} Let $F\s X^2$ be a subset which is not an entourage.
+\begin{prop} Let $X$ be a coarse space with the bounded coarse structure of a metric space\footnote{In what follows coarse spaces with the bounded coarse structure of a metric space will be refered to as metric spaces.} then the coarse structure of $X$ is dual to the cocoarse structure of $X$. \end{prop} \begin{proof} Let $F\s X^2$ be a subset which is not an entourage.
 Then for every entourage there is a point in $F$ that is not in $E$.
 Now we have a countable basis for the coarse structure:

 ordered by inclusion.
 Then there is also a sequence $(x_i,y_i)_i\s X^2$ with $(x_i,y_i)\not \in E_i$ and $(x_i,y_i)\in F$.
 Denote this set of points by $f$.
 Then for every $i$ the set

 is a finite set of points, thus $f$ is a coentourage.
 But $F\cap f=f$ is not an entourage, specifically it is not contained in $B^2$ if $B$ is bounded. \end{proof}